High-fructose corn syrup: European Union

-In the European Union (EU), HFCS is known as isoglucose or glucose-fructose syrup (GFS) which has 20–30% fructose content compared to 42% (HFCS 42) and 55% (HFCS 55) in the United States.
-While HFCS is produced exclusively with corn in the US, manufacturers in the EU use corn and wheat to produce GFS.
+In the European Union (EU), HFCS is known as isoglucose or glucose–fructose syrup (GFS) which has 20–30% fructose content compared to 42% (HFCS 42) and 55% (HFCS 55) in the United States.
+While HFCS is produced exclusively with corn in the U.S., manufacturers in the EU use corn and wheat to produce GFS.
 GFS was once subject to a sugar production quota, which was abolished on 1 October 2017, removing the previous production cap of 720,000 tonnes, and allowing production and export without restriction.
 Use of GFS in soft drinks is limited in the EU because manufacturers do not have a sufficient supply of GFS containing at least 42% fructose content.
-As a result, soft drinks are primarily sweetened by sucrose which has a 50% fructose content.
+As a result, soft drinks are primarily sweetened by sucrose, which has a 50% fructose content.

 Japan

-In Japan, HFCS is also referred to as isomerized sugar.
+In Japan, HFCS is also referred to as 異性化糖 (iseika-to; isomerized sugar).
 HFCS production arose in Japan after government policies created a rise in the price of sugar.
 Japanese HFCS is manufactured mostly from imported U.S. corn, and the output is regulated by the government.
 For the period from 2007 to 2012, HFCS had a 27–30% share of the Japanese sweetener market.
 Japan consumed approximately 800,000 tonnes of HFCS in 2016.
-The United States Department of Agriculture states that corn from the United States is what Japan uses to produce their HFCS.
+The United States Department of Agriculture states that HFCS is produced in Japan from U.S. corn.
 Japan imports at a level of 3 million tonnes per year, leading 20 percent of corn imports to be for HFCS production.